Frequently Asked Questions

 - How can I participate as an eligible lender?

-- Can I lend my securities which are bought using a CPF investment account?
+- Can I lend securities that are bought using my CPF investment account?

 - How do I check if my securities are eligible for lending?